cliosight/cliosight_templates/overview.md

 [Form](#form)  &nbsp;&nbsp;|&nbsp;&nbsp;      [Report](#report)   &nbsp;&nbsp;|&nbsp;&nbsp;     [Dashboard](#dashboard)   &nbsp;&nbsp;|&nbsp;&nbsp;    [Automation](#automation)

 ### Form <a name="form"></a>
-A Form is the data input method for populating tables.
+A form in Cliosight is the standard method for populating tables.
+Data from a CSV file can also be imported through a form.
 It can have any number of nested sub-forms.
-It supports all basic elements of a conventional HTML5 form.
-With the 'pre-hmtl' and 'post-html' JSON tags, it can function like a web page.
-It is complete, except for the limitation that it can only have one submit button.
+With the 'pre_html' and 'post_html' JSON tags, it can function like a web page.
+A form is complete, except for the limitation that it can only have one submit button.

 Forms can be grouped together in a [Dashboard](#dashboard).
-Pre-defined values of input fields like a drop-down menu or a multi-select option may contain column values of a [Report](#report).
+Pre-defined values in input fields like a drop-down menu or a multi-select option may contain column values of a [Report](#report).
+By using a report which is not public, access to a field can also be restricted by an admin.

-[Click here](https://github.com/cliosight/Docs/blob/main/form_json_format.css) to see all JSON tags that can be used for creating a form.
+[Click here](https://github.com/cliosight/introduction/blob/main/form_json_format.css) to see all JSON tags that can be used within a form definition.

 ### Example of Forms - Meeting Scheduler Application <a name="form_example"></a>
 For an application like a "company meeting scheduler", forms can be used to add contacts, groups and meeting requests.
 Data captured can be used to [automate](#automation) tasks like sending out emails for meeting invite, update or cancellation.

 [Contact](https://app.cliosight.com/app/forms/35/show/public?noNavbar=true) ,   [Group](https://app.cliosight.com/app/forms/34/show/public?noNavbar=true) ,   [Meeting](https://app.cliosight.com/app/forms/58/show/public?noNavbar=true)

 Note that adding 'Groups' to a 'Contact' and a 'Meeting' are disabled.
-This is because the [reports](#report) listing group names defined by their respective SQL queries are <b>not "public"</b>.
+This is because the [reports](#report) listing group names defined by their respective SQL queries are not public.

-**JSON specification of the 'Meeting' form** <a name="meeting_form"></a> ( [JSON](https://github.com/cliosight/Docs/blob/main/meeting_form_json.json) )
+**JSON specification of the 'Meeting' form** <a name="meeting_form"></a> ( [JSON](https://github.com/cliosight/introduction/blob/main/meeting_form.json) )

 This example shows how a Cliosight form can accomodate complex scenarios of an application.

-1. Multiselect input options from a report
+1. Multiselect input options from a report column
 2. Drop down menu with hardcoded values
 3. Rules based on the values selected from the drop down
-4. 'Meeting Purpose' sub-form within the form
+4. 'Meeting Purpose' sub-form
 5. Multiple instances of aggregated values within the sub-form

 ### File Storage <a name="afiles"></a>
 This platform provides specific functionalities for files uploaded through a form.
-The [free tier](#freetier) will allow a max of 4GB storage space for the in-built database and file storage.
+For instance, validation based on size, type and resolution for images.
 Like UI components, files are also equipped with access control.

 ### Report <a name="report"></a>
-While a Cliosight Form is a unique data input interface, a Report is the output of a SQL query.
+While a form is a unique data input interface, a report is the output of a SQL query.
 It supports multiple statements.
-Results of a report can be accessed via Cliosight's API or exported to other datasources with [jobs](#jobs).
+Results of a report can be exported to other datasources through [jobs](#jobs).
 Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.
-This is because a report filter like a form input can show the column values of another report apart from hard-coded values.
+This is because a filter like a form input can show the column values of another report apart from hard-coded values.

 ### Example of a Report - Contacts and Groups  <a name="report_example"></a>
 [Contacts & Groups](https://app.cliosight.com/app/reports/29/show/public?noNavbar=true)